StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 ---
 # What you can do with Functions in JavaScript

-Since JavaScript has *first-class functions*, they can be used just as objects:
+Since JavaScript functions are *first-class functions*, they can be used in the same way as objects, ie., anything that works with objects also works with functions!

 ::::: columns-center
 :::: double
-::: blue
+::: blue big
 1. **Assign a function to a variable**
 2. **Add to an object**
 3. **Pass to other functions as arguments**